This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 10. Give Experiential Gifts

-My favorite gift to give is the gift of an experience.
-By giving gifts that can be experienced, you can minimize wrapping and shopping, and still win points with the receiver.
-Anything that allows your loved one to spend quality time experiencing something fun, new or interesting will make a gift sure to be remembered for years to come.
+Anything that allows your loved one to spend quality time experiencing something fun, new or interesting will make a gift sure to be cherished for years to come.

 11. Purchase Eco-Friendly & Locally Made Gifts